picario/xpoapi/doc/Designer/Scenes.md

 ####Search
 When you click on the small search icon you can enter the name or a part of the name of the scene you are looking for. <br />
-Results matching the description will pop-up instantly.
-But you are not only searching on the file name.<br />
+Results matching your search criteria will pop-up instantly.
+The search results are not limited by just filenames.<br />
 You can even search for a word used in a label corresponding to a scene file, words that are used in the description or in the properties.

 ![Search](/Doc/Designer/images/search.png "Search")